 Before your creditor takes any action, they'll normally ask a sheriff officer to serve you with a charge for payment.
 This is a formal document telling you that unless you pay your debt or apply for time to pay, your creditor can enforce payment.
 You'll usually have 14 days to make the payment.

 If you admit the claim against you, you can ask for time to pay the money.
 You should apply for this when responding to the claim.

 If you do not respond in time and a decree is granted against you, you can still apply for time to pay if the claim is less than £5,000.
 You may also be able to negotiate payments by instalments with your creditor if you have not asked for time to pay within the time limits or the sheriff has refused your application.

 Your local Citizens Advice Bureau can help you with asking for time to pay.

 If the court grants you time to pay, that particular creditor cannot take further action against you.
 This is as long as you continue to make the agreed payments.

 Other creditors may still be able to take action against you.

 A creditor may prevent you from selling or transferring ownership of a property, or taking out any further loans against it.
-This is to make sure you can't use the money from the sale of your home, or loans against it, to pay for anything else.
+This is to make sure you cannot use the money from the sale of your home, or loans against it, to pay for anything else.

 A creditor may instruct a sheriff officer to seize money, postal orders or cheques held on your premises.
-Money kept in your home can't be attached, so a money attachment is normally used on a business premises.
+Money kept in your home cannot be attached, so a money attachment is normally used on a business premises.

 Further information and assistance